-Summary
+Summary:

-A reliable control mechanism was needed to inhibit survival of microorganisms in circulating cooling water systems and to prevent Legionella outbreaks.
-A simple process elevates pH and TDS levels through normal evaporative concentration of soft makeup to cooling towers, which provides a concurrent mechanism for microbiological control.
-High pH/TDS chemistry is Alex Rahimian-Pour has over 20 years of experience in water treatment.
-His current position is associate-water/wastewater at Michael Baker International, Irvine, California.
-He can be reached at (949) 330-4230.
-Mr. Rahimian-Pour was previously employed by GE Water and Process Technologies as a technical representative in the area of cooling and boiler water systems.

-naturally inhibitive of the biochemical functions of prevalent microorganisms (including amoebae, active bacteria, and dormant cysts) and is lethal to Legionella trophozoites that require a protected environment.
+A reliable control mechanism was needed to inhibit survival of microorganisms in circulating cooling water systems, and to prevent Legionella outbreaks.
+A simple process elevates pH and TDS levels through normal evaporative concentration of soft makeup to cooling towers that provides a concurrent mechanism for microbiological control.
+High pH/TDS chemistry is naturally inhibitive of the biochemical functions of prevalent microorganisms (including amoebae, active bacteria and dormant cysts), and lethal to Legionella trophozoites that requires a protected environment.
 ATP testing provides immediate confirmation of the efficacy of the inhibitive chemistry.
-The broad spectrum of effectiveness with this chemistry, supported by ATP testing, provides a reliable process for preventing Legionella outbreaks. $\delta{-}$
+The broad spectrum of effectiveness with this chemistry, supported by ATP testing, provides a reliable process for preventing Legionella outbreaks.